JerrickLiu/PersonalWebsite/_posts/2020-7-10-SecondPost.md

 Looking back at my high school self, I can understand why this was tough to understand.
 But now as I gained a bit more mathematically maturity and studying more of the RL theory, I've come to understand PPO much more now.
 What my old self said is pretty good, and I'm here writing about it a bit more.

 I talked about these policy optimization types of algorithms and what I didn't explain very clearly was that in these direct policy optimization methods, the policy outputs a probability distribution of all the actions which introduces a **stochastic** factor to the agent and allows for **continuous actions**.
 We ideally want some sort of stochastic factor to promote exploration rather than exploitation.
 See this [post](https://towardsdatascience.com/intuition-exploration-vs-exploitation-c645a1d37c7a) for a better idea why.
+We also may or may not want support for continuous actions becuse our environment maybe not all just be discrete actions.
+Think of driving a car and turning the steering wheel.
+The number of degrees you turn the steering wheel is continuous.
 Essentially, in these types of algorithms, we train the agent to make the more favorable actions have higher probabilites of being sampled and the negative ones have lower probabilites!
 Makes sense.

 In most cases, these algorithms are [policy gradient methods](https://lilianweng.github.io/lil-log/2018/04/08/policy-gradient-algorithms.html) where we perform gradient *ascent* on our agent's parameters to maximize our rewards.
 Mathematically, we want to maximize the expected value of our current and future rewards in a trajectory (a full run through of our agent before reaching a terminal state.
 That could be the game ending, the agent dying, etc.).
 We denote the trajectory with $\tau$.